Fly, Ohio

 Fly is an unincorporated community in Jackson Township, Monroe County, in the U.S. state of Ohio.
 The community is at the intersection of routes 7 and 800 adjacent to the Ohio River.
 The city of Sistersville, West Virginia, lies across the river to the southeast and is accessed via ferry across the river.

 History

-A post office called Fly was established in 1886, and remained in operation until 1995.
+A post office called Fly was established in 1886 and remained in operation until 1995.
+The last Postmaster was Bertha Wright.
 It is said that the townspeople selected the name Fly on account of its brevity.

+For more than 200 years, a ferry service has connected Fly, Ohio with the cross-river community of Sistersville, West Virginia.
+It is the only ferry still operating on the Ohio-West Virginia border.
+The ferry began in 1817 at what everyone calls "Long Reach." (one of those rare places on the Ohio River where there's a 20 mile stretch of river without any bends), Fly was an unpopulated site in Ohio and Sistersville was known as Wells Landing, then a part of the Commonwealth of Virginia.